sivakumarnunna/Marvel_kody/README.md

-#Basic selenium project with cucumber and TestNG flavour
+Name : Nunna Siva Kumar</br>
+ Project Title : Marvel_kody</br>
+◆ How to install any dependencies, files or environment variables your code requires
-#Install Java1.8 and Maven and add to path variables
+#Install Java1.8 and Maven and add to path variables</br>
-#Download the zip file
+#Download the zip file </br>
-#go to project root directory in command prompt.
+#go to project root directory in command prompt.</br>
-#execute mvn clean verify command
+#execute mvn clean test command</br>
+# verify the results at /target/cucumber-report.html</br>